ryanrolds/presentations/slides/cicd.md

 Not everything uses container orahestration, but it's quickly becoming the standard.

 ---
-class: middle, no-dots6
+class: middle, no-dots

-# 🏋️‍♀️Build confidence
+# 🏋️‍♀️Build confidence to promote

 * 📋 Manual tests
+* 🤖 Automated E2E testing
 * 😱 Scream
 * ❗ Dashboards and alerts
-* 🤖 Automated E2E testing

 ???
+CI helped us build confidence to initially deploy our changs.
+What about confidence to promote to production?
+Pre-production environments allow us include others in building confidence.

 ---
 class: middle, no-dots